kubewarden/docs/src/distributing-policies/secure-supply-chain.md

       -----END PUBLIC KEY-----
 ```

-##### `genericIssuer` kind

-Signature kind used to validate signatures generated in keyless mode.
-This kind
-has two fields:
+#### Keyless signatures validation

+When signed in keyless mode, we do not have the public key to verify.
+In this
+situation the users can verify the field filled with the OIDC data used during
+the signing process.
+For that, it's necessary to define the kind of the signature
+validation as `genericIssuer`.
+Therefore, it's possible to verify three piece
+of information from the signature:

 - `issuer`(mandatory): matches the `Issuer` attribute in the certificate
-generated by Fulcio
+generated by Fulcio.
+This shows the OIDC used to sign the policy
 - `subject`: field used to match the `Subject` attribute in the Fulcio's
 certificate.
+The `Subject` field contains the information of the user used to
+authenticate in the OIDC provider.
+The verification field, `subject`, can have
-The field can have two children fields: `equal` forces the `Subject`
+two children fields: `equal` forces the `Subject` from the certificate to be
-from the certificate to be equal to the value defined in the signature requirement;
+equal to the value defined in the signature validation; `urlPrefix` forces the
-`urlPrefix` forces the value of the certificate's `Subject` field value to be
+value of the certificate's `Subject` field value to be prefixed by the value
-prefixed by the value defined in the signature requirement.
+defined in the signature requirement.

 **Examples**